isabella-helliwell/kickstarter-analysis/README.md

         Some Limitations:
         * In order to get a better understanding we can look into the outcome proportions for each month,see Graph 3.
-        * We can see if this trend is the same if we isolate a country we are interested in launching our theatre in
+        * We can see if this trend is the same if we isolate a country we are interested in launching our theatre in Graph 4.
         * We can also see if there is a genre that is more popular in the theater category
         * We can see how the theater category compares to the rest of the categories.